bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	Do not use checked exceptions

-	Handle exceptions close to the origin code, where the issue is first seen.
-In SAP Commerce, multi-layered architecture can catch the exception in the DAO layer.
-If you use FlexibleSearchService in the DAO layer, you will notice that exceptions are caught within FlexibleSearchService, and thrown up the call stack.
+	Handle exceptions close to the origin code, where the issue is first seen

 	Throw exceptions up the method call stack using a custom exception relevant to that source layer.
 This allows you to create groups of exceptions, and handle them in a generic manner.

-	When throwing the method call stack, always pass the original exception cause, so that you can preserve the original root cause of the exception.
+	When throwing up the method call stack, always pass the original exception cause, so that you can preserve the original root cause of the exception.

   Never catch the “Exception” exception.
 The exception “RuntimeException”, and other checked exceptions, inherit from “Exception.”
 By catching the “Exception” exception, you are catching “RuntimeException” as well, which should be avoided.
 All checked exceptions should be caught and handled using appropriate catch handlers.